 In a move to advance in-memory data

 analysis capabilities for businesses across industries, SAP and SAS are working together to create a joint technology and product roadmap.
-The solution will leverage the SAP HANA platform and SAS analytics
+The solution will leverage the SAP HANA platform and SAS analytics capabilities.

 By incorporating the in-memory SAP HANA platform into SAS applications and enabling SAS’ advanced analytics algorithms to run on SAP HANA, the companies said, decision makers can tap into the value of real-time data analysis.
 The partnership is promising, given that the companies are both leaders in the in-memory platform technology space, as well as the advanced analytics and business apps markets.